 Lower fuel consumption

-While permanent all-wheel-drive is the common solution for construction trucks, Volvo prefers to let the driver engage it – as and when needed.
+While permanent all-wheel-drive is the common solution for construction trucks, Volvo has taken a different approach.
 Jonas Odermalm recalls from research carried out in the desert: “It’s really only needed between two and five percent of the time.
-This means that 95 percent of the time All-Wheel-Drive is a waste of fuel – unless it’s an FMX and the driver can choose when to apply it.”
+This means that 95 percent of the time a driven front axle is a waste of fuel – unless it’s an FMX equipped with Automatic Traction Control.”

-With a switch on the dashboard the driver can revert to rear-wheel-drive when conditions allow.
+When conditions allow, the system automatically disengages the front axle.
 This means direct transfer between the engine and rear drive axle, so the other wheels are free rolling – and consuming less fuel.
+The truck also becomes easier to manoeuvre when the grip of the front tyres can be dedicated to steering.
 On top of this, there is less wear and tear on the front axle.

 When things get extreme